Java

 - Enterprise-level application development

-- Used in web, mobile, desktop, and enterprise applications
+- Used in web, mobile, desktop, cloud-native, and big-data applications

 Basic Syntax